bootdotdev/blog/content/computer-science/examples-of-heuristics-in-computer-science.md

 {{< cta2 >}}

 ## Applying Heuristics to Your Algorithms

-In order to apply heuristics to your algorithms, you need to know the solution or goal you're looking for ahead of time.
+To apply heuristics to your algorithms, you need to know the solution or goal you're looking for ahead of time.
 If you know your end goal, you can specify rules that can help you achieve it.
 If the algorithm is being designed to find out how many moves a knight can make on a square, 8x8 chessboard while visiting every square, it's possible to create a heuristic that causes the knight to always choose the path with the most available moves afterward.

 However, because we're trying to create a specific path, it may be better to create a heuristic that causes the knight to choose the path with the fewest available moves afterward.
 Since the available decisions are much narrower, so too are the available solutions, and so they are found more quickly.